MAGPIE-ICL/synthPy/docs/source/index.rst

    This project is under active development.

+Check out the :doc:`installation` section to find out how to get access to synthPy on your computer.
-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information and examples.

+.. automodapi:: EoN

 Contents
 --------

 .. toctree::

+   installation
    usage
    api